nMPyC/nmpyc/docs/source/start.rst

    constraints.add_constr('terminal_ineq', G)

 Moreover it is possible to add linear equality and inequality constraints.
-For this purpose look at the :py:meth:`nmpyc.constraints.constraints.add_constr`.
+For this purpose see :py:meth:`nmpyc.constraints.constraints.add_constr`.
-For further general informations take a look at the API-References :py:class:`nmpyc.constraints.constraints`.
+For further general informations see the API-References :py:class:`nmpyc.constraints.constraints`.

 Running Simulations
 --------------------

-After we have initialized all the necessary objects, we can run simulations for our problem.
-To do this, we first create an `mpc.model` object and combine the different parts of the optimal control problem by calling
+After initializing all necessary objects, we can run simulations for our problem.
+We first create a `mpc.model` object and combine the different parts of the optimal control problem by calling

 .. code-block:: python

    model = nmpyc.model(objective, system, constraints)

 The `nmpyc.constraints` object is optional and can be omitted for a problem without constraints.
-If we want to adjust the default settings for the optimization, this can be done with the help of the commands
+Modyfying the default settings of the optimization, can be done with the help of the commands

 .. code-block:: python

    model.opti.set_options(dict())
    model.opti.set_solverOptions(dict())

-For more informations about this methods look at :py:attr:`nmpyc.model.model.opti`.
+For more informations about this methods see :py:attr:`nmpyc.model.model.opti`.

-Now, to start an open loop simulation, we execute the command
+To start an open loop simulation, we execute the command

 .. code-block:: python